kumarlabgit/ESL-PSC/additional_code/README.md

 ## Description and dependencies ##

-This directory includes scritps used to implement the benchmarking and simulation analyses in (Allard et al. 2024).
+This directory includes scripts used to implement the benchmarking and simulation analyses in (Allard et al. 2025).
 Many of these are designed to be run on an HPC cluster using the Torque resource manager.
 Several of these scripts automatically generate and submit PBS job scripts in order to run many thousands of analyses in parallel.
-A `requirements.txt` file is include in this directory that lists dependencies for these scripts on an HPC cluster.
-In order to use these scripts, it is necessary to create and use a virtual environment (env) that conatins these dependencies.
+A `requirements.txt` file is included in this directory that lists dependencies for these scripts on an HPC cluster.
+In order to use these scripts, it is necessary to create and use a virtual environment (env) that contains these dependencies.
 The path to the env, along with the locations of local scratch memory etc. will need to be adjusted in each script as needed for the cluster on which they are running.

 #### Note on software version ####